 Once completed, this SAIT credential may be eligible for transfer credit at another post-secondary institution.
-Visit transfer options to learn more about the transfer agreements currently available to SAIT graduates and incoming students.
+Visit Transfer Options on sait.ca to learn more about the transfer agreements currently available to SAIT graduates and incoming students.

 Journalism

 - Two-year diploma

 - Fall and winter start dates

 - Full-time classroom